phernst/ctl/README.md

 Install OpenCL
 --------------

-This is an example how to set up OpenCL for an NVIDIA GPU.
+This is an example how to set up OpenCL for a NVIDIA GPU.

 1. install official NVIDIA driver using Driver Manager (tested with driver version 390.48 + GTX1080 Ti) --> reboot